JesperDramsch/phd-thesis/methods-theory/index.rst

 The 2010s marked a renaissance of deep learning and particularly convolutional neural networks.
-The convolutional neural network (CNN) architecture AlexNet (Krizhevsky, Sutskever, and Hinton 2012c) was the first CNN to enter the ImageNet challenge (Jia Deng et al. 2009).
+The convolutional neural network (CNN) architecture AlexNet (Krizhevsky, Sutskever, and Hinton 2012c) was the first convolutional neural network to enter the ImageNet challenge (Jia Deng et al. 2009).
 The ImageNet challenge is considered a benchmark competition and database of natural images established in the field of computer vision.
 This improved the classification error rate from 25.8 % to 16.4 % (top-5 accuracy).
-This has propelled research in CNNs, resulting in error rates on ImageNet of 2.25 % on top-5 accuracy in 2017 (Russakovsky et al.
+This has propelled research in convolutional neural networks, resulting in error rates on ImageNet of 2.25 % on top-5 accuracy in 2017 (Russakovsky et al.
 2015).
 The Tensorflow library (Abadi et al. 2015a) was introduced for open source deep learning models, with some different software design